awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

-# Update an HTTPS Listener for Your Application Load Balancer<a name="listener-update-certificates"></a>
+# Update an HTTPS listener for your Application Load Balancer<a name="listener-update-certificates"></a>

 After you create an HTTPS listener, you can replace the default certificate, update the certificate list, or replace the security policy\.